Another Facebook worker quits in disgust, saying the company ‘is on the wrong side of history’

 Chandwaney specifically cited the company’s role in fueling genocide in Myanmar and, more recently, violence in Kenosha, Wis.
 Facebook failed to remove a militia group’s event encouraging people to bring guns to protests ahead of fatal shootings last month despite hundreds of complaints, in what Zuckerberg called an “operational mistake.”

-The letter, which Chandwaney elaborated on during an interview with The Washington Post, also cited Facebook’s refusal to remove President Trump’s post from May saying “when the looting starts, the shooting starts” and dismissed the company’s response to civil rights issues as mere public-relations maneuvers.
-Chandwaney was hoping that Facebook would take all of the recommendations from its civil rights audit in July, which concluded that the company’s policy actions “were a tremendous setback,” and also said that it would be more responsive to the demands of the advertising boycott organized under the hashtag #StopHateForProfit.
+The letter, which Chandwaney elaborated on during an interview with The Washington Post, also cited Facebook’s refusal to remove President Trump’s post from May saying “when the looting starts, the shooting starts” and dismissed the company’s response to civil rights issues as mere public relations maneuvers.
+Chandwaney was hoping Facebook would take all of the recommendations from its civil rights audit in July, which concluded that the company’s policy actions “were a tremendous setback,” and also said that it would be more responsive to the demands of the advertising boycott organized under the hashtag #StopHateForProfit.

 “There have been so many comments that have been p.r. fluff rather than substantive,” Chandwaney said in the interview in which they also criticized the company’s policy that allows politicians to make false claims in campaign ads without fear of having them fact-checked.
 “Allowing lies in election ads is pretty damaging, especially in the current political moment we’re in.”